hiveeyes/terkin-datalogger/doc/backlog.rst

   "in light sleep mode the current consumption on a Lopy is 3.5 mA with RTC peripherals ON" https://forum.pycom.io/topic/3351/new-development-firmware-release-v1-19-0-b1/3
 - [x] Add configuration for external WiFi antenna
+- [x] Properly calculate sleep time from interval and duty cycle duration
+- [x] Connect to Beep